What is Scout Adventures?

 Visa and costs

-- If you don’t hold an EU passport then you'll need to apply for a Tier 5 Charity visa and the Immigration Health Surcharge (IHS).
-You'll need to cover these costs: Visa - £244 and IHS - £400 (fees subject to change).
+- If you don’t hold an EU passport then you'll need to apply for a Tier 5 Charity visa.
+Visa - £244 (fee subject to change)

 - All volunteers will be required to provide a Criminal Records Check/Certificate of Good Conduct.